Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 ### Doctor

-The `doctor` command provides an ability allows checking the environment for all required dependencies like firebase, npm, etc.
-The output of this command includes the versions of all required third-party CLIs.
+The `doctor` command provides an ability allows checking the environment for all required dependencies like firebase, npm, etc. The output of this command includes the versions of all required third-party CLIs.

 If the `doctor` command output contains any errors - the user should fix them before running the `deploy` command.

-To run the `doctor` command use the following code in your console:
+To run the `doctor` command use the following command in the directory containing the Metrics CLI tool:

 ```bash
 ./metrics doctor